-With something this fantastic, you’re probably worried there’s a catch.
-And there is one, to a degree.
-Application for a USA Fellowship is by nomination only; nominators change year-to-year, and they’re always anonymous.
-All that USA will share about their nominators is that they're always a “group of arts leaders, critics, scholars, and artists who live in every state throughout the country, from small communities to major metropolises.
+USA does not have a dedicated dance program, so much as a large unrestricted grant opportunity available to a variety of creative fields.
+However, each creative field boasts its own team of panelists who oversee grantmaking and grantee support within a speciality.
+Application for a USA Fellowship is by nomination only; nominators change year-to-year and are always anonymous.
+All that USA will share about their nominators is that they are always a “group of arts leaders, critics, scholars, and artists who live in every state throughout the country, from small communities to major metropolises.
 They work in diverse practices across virtually every artistic discipline.”
-There is a separate group of panelists that review the applications, and USA does share the lists of its previous panelists, which is also very diverse in geography, artistic discipline, and profession.
+Applicants are accessed by a separate group of panelists who assess the applications of those who are nominated and apply; USA share the lists of its previous panelists, which is also diverse in geography, artistic discipline, and profession.

-How do you get yourself nominated by an anonymous group of dance professionals working across the United States?
-Be inclusive in your dance-making; the more collaborative you are, and the more broadly you showcase your work around the country, the more likely you are to hit on one of these anonymous nominators.
+In order to get nominated by an anonymous group of arts professionals working across the United States, grant seekers should be inclusive in their craft and community.
+The more collaborative they are, and the more broadly grant seekers showcase their work around the country, the more likely they are to hit on one of these anonymous nominators.